kirillApanasiuk/CleanningManagement/README.md

 I.e.: You shall design your software, design your rest api, write code, commits, tests, comments, treat any database design or functionality you end up using as you would end up doing in ready-to-release software.

-As requirements are stated, we need to develop a REST API, that is able to receive order, which consists of following attributes:
+As requirements are stated, we need to develop a REST API, that is able to receive orders, which consists of following attributes:
 * Type of commodity.
 Either: power or gas
 * Order volume (quantity) in MWh.
 Minimum amount of order is 50 MWh per anno.
 * Order type.
 Either: fixed or special-priced.